yiwang/stjepang.github.io/_posts/2020-01-31-build-your-own-executor.md

 - An `async_task::Task<()>`.
 The `()` type is the tag.
 - An `async_task::JoinHandle<R, ()>`.
 Again, the `()` type is the tag.
 This join handle is a `Future` that outputs `Option<R>`, where the output of `None` indicates the task has panicked or got cancelled.

-If you're wondering about the [`schedule()`](https://docs.rs/async-task/1.3.0/async_task/struct.Task.html#method.schedule) method, it just invokes the schedule function on the task to push it in the queue.
+If you're wondering about the [`schedule()`](https://docs.rs/async-task/1.3.0/async_task/struct.Task.html#method.schedule) method, it just invokes the schedule function on the task to push it into the queue.
 We could've also pushed the `task` into `QUEUE` by ourselves - the end result is the same.

 Putting all pieces together, we end up with this remarkably simple executor: